parsec-labs/parsec-website/src/blog/content/Latest-Development-Update.md

 <img src="/img/blog/SpaceBounty.jpg" alt="SpaceBounty">

-In the meantime we have delivered bunch of bounties which move us forward to finish milestones from the Grant Requirements (add link here to blog post).
+In the meantime we have delivered bunch of bounties which move us forward to finish milestones from the <a href="https://parseclabs.org/blog/ethereum-foundation-scaling-grant/">Ethereum Foundation Grant</a>.

 <h3>Bounty 005 - Plasma Consensus Rules</h3>